ilios/ilios/INSTALL.md

 After that, visit the url of your new Ilios 3 site and you should see a login form.
 Enter 'first_user' in the login field and 'Ch4nge_m3' (without the quotes!) in the password field and submit!

 If everything went correctly, you're ready to go!
 Congratulations on installing Ilios!
+For information about customizing the look and feel of the Ilios frontend for your respective institution, please visit https://github.com/ilios/ilios/blob/master/ILIOS_CUSTOM_THEMING.md for more information.

 Please feel free to contact us support@iliosproject.org if you have any questions, comments, or suggestions!